GenerativeAIandHCI/GenerativeAIandHCI.github.io/reviewing.md

 ## Review Instructions

-Reviews should focus on:
+Reviews should include:

-- Provide 1-sentence summary of the submission
+- A 1-sentence summary of the submission
-- Whether the submission is aligned with the [workshop Topics and Themes]({% link README.md %})
+- Indication of how the submission is aligned with the [workshop Topics and Themes]({% link README.md %})
-- Whether the submission is complete, in the correct format, and reasonably comprehensible.
+- Indication of whether the submission is complete, in the correct format, and reasonably comprehensible.
-- The potential of the submission to initiate interesting discussion at the workshop.
+- Indication of the potential of the submission to initiate interesting discussion at the workshop.
 - Whether the submission has any major flaws or misunderstandings indicating that it not ready for discussion at a workshop.

 Reviews that address these questions clearly and succinctly will be most useful in making acceptance decisions within the very short timeframes for CHI workshop reviewing.